 The value of user performance increases with the cost of the technology and the cost of a failure resulting from using the technology.
 That's why there are lots of HFSs in aerospace and power systems design.
 What will your technology cost you or your customer?
 What will it cost you or your customer if the technology fails to execute its mission?

 The value of user performance increases with the difficulty of the task and frequency of execution.
 That's why there are lots of HFEs around phone companies.
 Managing complexity (and the errors that go with complex tasks) reduces the cost per task and the costs of cleaning up errors.
 How complicated will the user find your task?
 How many times a week/day/hour will the user have to deal with that complexity?

 Human Factors Engineering happens right along with the rest of the product development cycle.

 Gathering information about the end goal and the work required.
 Documenting the perceptual, cognitive, and motor response requirements.
 Then rebuilding the task with technology that transforms the user's ability to reach or go beyond the goal.

 Putting the user in direct contact with the transformed task.
 Optimize rate of learning, ease of performing, and accuracy of execution.
 Design of methods, displays, and controls for use across the system.
 Mapping tasks to methods, displays, and controls.

 Measurements with or without a working system.
 Formal usability testing puts potential users in the task using the design.
-Analytical models such as keystroke-level models (KLM) and GOMS models predict user performance based on know performance characteristics and mathematical equations.
-What's the cost of omitting tab-between-fields in a standard address entry block?
-A 10% increase in completion time.
+Analytical models such as keystroke-level models (KLM) and GOMS models predict user performance based on known performance characteristics and mathematical equations.
+What's the benefit of adding tab-between-fields in a standard address entry block?
+A 10% improvement in completion time.